tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** After their TI12 run, Pure was still the offlaner on this team until after KL when they traded him out for Miero.
+**How did this roster happen?** If you've been reading through, you'll notice I've mentioned nearly all of these players as having been on other teams earlier in the season.
+After losing their homes, this band of misfits found each other in February and replaced the old SEA Aurora roster.

+Notably, TORONTOTOKYO has now swapped to his *third* professional role as well.
+Won TI as a midlaner with Spirit, moved to support on BetBoom, and is now an offlaner with Aurora.
+Mr. Worldwide.

 **How was their season?**